insight-creative/insight-creative.github.io/work/_posts/2014-05-05-matthews-tire-branding.md

 - Print
 ---

-How to develop and maintain a unique brand –&nbsp;as well as offering monthly, themed promotional print, TV, radio, social media, public relations and more – to drive traffic to an established chain of tire and auto repair shops?
+How to develop and maintain a unique brand—as well as offering monthly, themed promotional print, TV, radio, social media, public relations and more—to drive traffic to an established chain of tire and auto repair shops?

 ![Matthews Logo](/img/matthews-logo.jpg)